Brown dwarf: Brown dwarf–brown dwarf binaries

+Unusual brown dwarf binaries

 The wide binary system 2M1101AB was the first binary with a separation greater than 20 AU.
 The discovery of the system gave definitive insights to the formation of brown dwarfs.
 It was previously thought that wide binary brown dwarfs are not formed or at least are disrupted at ages of 1–10 Myr.
 The existence of this system is also inconsistent with the ejection hypothesis.
 The ejection hypothesis was a proposed hypothesis in which brown dwarfs form in a multiple system, but are ejected before they gain enough mass to burn hydrogen.

 More recently the wide binary W2150AB was discovered.
 It has a similar mass ratio and binding energy as 2M1101AB, but a greater age and is located in a different region of the galaxy.
 While 2M1101AB is in a closely crowded region, the binary W2150AB is in a sparsely-separated field.
 It must have survived any dynamical interactions in its natal star cluster.
 The binary belongs also to a few L+T binaries that can be easily resolved by ground-based observatories.
 The other two are SDSS J1416+13AB and Luhman 16.

 There are other interesting binary systems such as the eclipsing binary brown dwarf system 2MASS J05352184–0546085.
 Photometric studies of this system have revealed that the less massive brown dwarf in the system is hotter than its higher-mass companion.

+Brown dwarfs around stars

+Brown dwarfs and massive planets in a close orbit (less than 5 au) around stars are rare and this is sometimes described as the brown dwarf desert.
+Less than 1% of stars with the mass of the sun have a brown dwarf within 3–5 au.

+An example for a star–brown dwarf binary is the first discovered T-dwarf Gliese 229 B, which orbits around the main-sequence star Gliese 229 A, a red dwarf.
+Brown dwarfs orbiting subgiants are also known, such as TOI-1994b which orbits its star every 4.03 days.

+There is also disagreement if some low-mass brown dwarfs should be considered planets.
+The NASA Exoplanet archive includes brown dwarfs with a minimum mass less or equal to 30 Jupiter masses as planets as long as there are other criteria fulfilled (e.g. orbiting a star).
+The Working Group on Extrasolar Planets (WGESP) of the IAU on the other hand only considers planets with a mass below 13 Jupiter masses.